Teaching & Learning Workshops

 WorkshopDate/TimeHostFacilitatorLocationDetails & Registration

-Course Design InstituteJan.
+Two-Day Course Design InstituteJan.
 14 2025, 9:00 AM - 3:00 PMCTLMagdalena Vázquez Dathe, Jennifer Pollard, & Stephanie SpongCTLB – room 110

-Details for Course Design Institute
+Details for Two-Day Course Design Institute

 Keynote Speaker: Dr. Sushilla Knottenbelt, Senior Lecturer III, Department of Chemistry and Chemical Biology; Director, Combined BA/MD Degree Program; UNM Science Lead, the Student Experience Project.